theTrueMikeBrown/SimpleIdentityServerDoc/docs/getting-started.rst

 3. Click on **add rule**
 4. Persist the changes by clicking on **save**

+At the end you should obtain something like this :

 Execute the application
 -----------------------

+In the solution set *MarketingClient* as startup-project and run-it.
+In your preferred browser go to the URL : http://localhost:5103/api/ratings.
+Finally you'll see the list of clients returned by the API.

 .. _URL: http://localhost:4200
 .. _IdentityServer4: https://github.com/IdentityServer/IdentityServer4